wsrn829/SwiftHire/README.md

   - Like div with {position: fixed}
   - Used to create a modal window that appears on top of the current screen
 - ActivityIndicator:
-  - Show a spinner or loading indicator
+  - Shows a spinner or loading indicator
 - SafeAreaView:
   - Provides a safe zone to render your app's content without being covered by your device's hardware (notch/home indicator/status bar)
+7. The useState hook cannot be called outside of a functional component in React.
+- Hooks must be called at the top level of a React function component or a custom hook.

 <br />